amamel/banano-node-docker/readme.md

 | nginx-proxy           | An instance of the popular Nginx web server running in a reverse proxy setup.
 Serves as a gateway to the host. |
 | nginx-proxy-letsencrypt | A lightweight companion container for the nginx-proxy.
 Enables automatic creation/renewal of Let's Encrypt certificates. |

-If you plan to use SSL with your Banano node, it is important to update the `docker-compose.letsencrypt.yml` file with your domain name and email address.
-This step is necessary to configure SSL certificates correctly for your domain.
+To set up SSL for your Banano node, update the `docker-compose.letsencrypt.yml` file with your domain name and email address.
+This ensures the SSL certificates are configured correctly for your domain.
+If you use Cloudflare, clear the cache in Cloudflare and your browser.
+Also, update your Cloudflare account to reflect the new SSL certificates.

+Let's Encrypt has rate limits to prevent abuse on the number of certificates issued for a specific set of domains within a certain time period.
+If you've reached the rate limit for your domain, you'll need to wait until it is lifted or consider using a different domain for your node.

 ### Options